 - Drag and drop statuses across columns.

-- Use the waiting and cancelled state toggles to update the sub states of ticket statuses in Active and Done columns.
+- Use the waiting and canceled state toggles to update the sub states of ticket statuses in Active and Done columns.
 The waiting toggle indicates the ticket is in a waiting state, during which Queue time actively accrues for that ticket.
-The cancelled toggle indicates that ticket resolution was not deployed to production.
-Tickets in the cancelled sub-state will be excluded from the Retrospective report metrics.
+The canceled toggle indicates that ticket resolution was not deployed to production.
+Tickets in the canceled sub-state are excluded from Retrospective report metrics.

-- Use the + on the far right of the page to add needed columns.
-You can place the new column in the desired location by dragging it to the top left of the column.
+- Use the plus icon on the far right of the page to add needed columns.
+Place the new column in the desired location by dragging it to the top left of the column.

 The Unmapped status column contains statuses that have not been mapped.
 These statues may have been brought over from the ticketing system during the integration.
 Statuses may also be unmapped because the status was added after the configuration was initially set up.
 To map these statuses, drag the unmapped status into the appropriate column.

-Once statuses are mapped, you are ready to set the weight for specific event types.
-Setting the weight assigns a level of importance for that event type given that team/projects workflow and work habits.
-These weights are used to calculate Heat and Jitter metrics, which are representations of the level and severity of activity occurring on a ticket.
+Once statuses are mapped, set the weight for specific event types.
+Setting the weight assigns a level of importance for that event type for that team's/project's workflow and work habits.
+These weights are used to calculate Jitter, which shows the level and severity of activity occurring on a ticket.

-Weight is measured on a scale of 0-5.
-0 carries no weight and indicates the event type does not have any impact on the project.
-Event types with a weight of 0 will not be used to calculate Heat or Jitter.
-5 has the most weight and indicates the event type has a large impact on the ticket.
+Weight is measured on a scale of zero to five.
+Zero carries no weight and indicates the event type does not have any impact on the project.
+Event types with a weight of zero will not be used to calculate Jitter.
+Five has the most weight and indicates the event type has a large impact on the ticket.

-To distinguish robust comments from regular comments, you will need to set the comment robustness threshold.
+To distinguish robust comments from regular comments, set the comment robustness threshold.
 Comment robustness refers to the number of words in a comment.

-For example, if you set Comment robustness to 20, all comments with 20 or more words will be counted as robust comments in the heat and jitter metrics.
-Comments with fewer than 20 words will be counted as regular comments.
+For example, if you set Comment robustness to 20, all comments with 20 or more words are counted as robust comments for Jitter.
+Comments with fewer than 20 words are counted as regular comments.